Accessibility & Translation

 Weiye Kou

-Weiye is an experienced financial analyst and risk management specialist.
 For five years she has worked in the economic consulting sector, with positions held in major financial advisory firms including KPMG.
-Weiye has worked with high profile businesses in multiple sectors, such as retail, banking, real estate and asset management, to offer advice on international business structuring and the impact of the economy on their businesses.
+Weiye has worked with high-profile businesses in multiple sectors, such as retail, banking, real estate and asset management, to offer advice on international business structuring and the impact of the economy on their businesses.

-In her current role, she serves as a macroeconomic risk specialist at an international investment bank, providing management advice and support with respect to business, regulatory and audit requirements for risk analysis.
-Weiye has actively volunteered with multiple education organisations on international education and international student issues.
+She has worked as a macroeconomic risk specialist at an international investment bank, providing management advice and support for businesses, and regulatory and audit requirements for risk analysis.

 Our Governors